jctophefabre/i18n_omatic/README.md

 It provides the ability to automatically search for translatable strings in the source code and builds translations tables for each language.
 This approach is inspired by the one used in the [Qt framework](https://doc.qt.io/qt-5/internationalization.html).

-* 🏖  Painless translation workflow
+* :beach_umbrella:  Painless translation workflow
-* 🔍  Automatic discovery of translatable strings
+* :mag_right:  Automatic discovery of translatable strings
-* 👩‍💻  Human readable YAML format for translations files
+* :woman_technologist:  Human readable YAML format for translations files
-* #️⃣  Formatable strings for variable substitutions
+* :hash:  Formatable strings for variable substitutions

+Contributions to this package are welcome :tada::+1:, see the [CONTRIBUTING Guidelines](https://github.com/jctophefabre/i18n_omatic/blob/master/CONTRIBUTING.md) for more information.

 ## How it works